June 11, 2017

 “That’s us,” Eric said.

 Our driver, Dharma, was kind with a warm, sincere smile.
-He talked to us briefly before I dozed off and on in the backseat.
-An hour and a half later we arrived to this paradise, changed into our pajamas, and went to bed.
+He talked to us briefly before I dozed in and out of consciousness in the backseat.
+An hour and a half later we arrived to this pocket of paradise, changed into our pajamas, and went to bed.

 * * *